 Although music being a passion, his environment consisting of engineers and architects inspired him to take a similar path in life.
 He received a BSc in Mechanical Engineering from Yeditepe University, a MBA from Bahcesehir University in Istanbul and spent multiple years working as a business developer in corporate environments.

-In the meantime, he attended the summer jazz workshop programme at New York University, followed by Bahçeşehir University’s Jazz Certificate Program in Istanbul.
+In the meantime, he attended the summer jazz workshop program at New York University, followed by Bahçeşehir University’s Jazz Certificate Program in Istanbul.
 Through these experiences and exposure to new music, he met with minds alike and started to carve out more time from his professional life to study music.

 Thanks to his studies with Istanbul’s music luminaries Baki Duyarlar and Güç Başar Gülle, he decided to quit working for corporate companies and follow his instincts to become a full-time musician.